tatjanatanaskovich/time/README.md

 # Time app

->This is Ruby on Rails application that records working hours and breaks, working place of employees, or getting out of work for personal reasons.
+>This is Ruby on Rails application that records working hours, working place, breaks, getting out of work for personal or other reasons for all employees.

-### Features
+###

-- Login to start work
-- Choose a working place (office, home, field work, business trip, etc)
-- Change a working place or break time
-- Track your working hours in your profile
-- Logout

 * Ruby version:
   Ruby 2.4.2

 * Rails version:
   Rails 5.1.4

 * Database:
   Postgresql

+### Features

+- Login to start work
+- Choose a working place (office, home, field work, business trip, etc)
+- Change a working place or start a break time etc.
+- Finish with work and logout
+- Login to your profile to see your working hours
+- Logout from your profile